stoklund/portable-simd/portable-simd.md

 [IEEE 754-2008][ieee754] while being compatible with WebAssembly and JavaScript.
 Some things which are left unspecified by the IEEE standard are given stricter semantics by WebAssembly.

+## Rounding modes

+Floating-point operations that need a *rounding mode* take a `RoundingMode` operand which can provide the rounding mode to use for the operation statically, or specify that the rounding mode configured in the dynamic floating-point environment should be used.

+* `TiesToEven`: Round to nearest, ties towards even.
+* `TiesAway`: Round to nearest, ties away from zero.
+* `TowardPositive`: Round towards positive infinity.
+* `TowardNegative`: Round towards negative infinity.
+* `TowardZero`: Round towards zero.
+* `Dynamic`: Use the dynamically configured rounding mode in the floating-point environment.

+Nothing is specified about configuring the floating-point environment in this document.

 ## Default NaN value